f-roland/cli-task-runner/README.md

       ["-o, --cli-option", "This one has no type so it will be a boolean"], [
         "-d, --destination-path [path]",
-        "Define a custom output path for the template project" ]
+        "Define a custom output path for the template project", ],
     ],
-    action: myTask
+    action: myTask,
-  }
+  },
 ];

 // Last but not least, import the function from this package

 const runCLI = require("cli-task-runner");
-const version = require("./package.json"); // version can be a string but it's good practice to pull it from package.json
+const { version, name } = require("./package.json"); // version can be a string but it's good practice to pull it from package.json

-runCLI(commands, version); // that's it !
+runCLI(commands, name, version); // that's it !
 ```

 Cherry on top, your CLI tool can use some of the utility packages :